Adam-Yung/code-copy/README.md

 1. Now you'd see a new editor with the content you just piped.

 ℹ️ You may see an unknown command (something like `_bp=...`) being executed in the newly opened terminal window.
 That's all OK.
-It's just the definition of a shell function named `beesy` (and `tee2code`), which does the copy/pipe procedure. 🍏
+It's just the definition of a shell function named `cody` (and `tee2code`), which does the copy/pipe procedure. 🍏

 ## Toggle ON/OFF